James Hardy (sailor)

-Sir James Gilbert Hardy OBE AASA (born 20 November 1932) is an Australian winemaker and businessman who is also noted for his yachting achievements.
+Sir James Gilbert Hardy AO OBE (20 November 1932 – 14 June 2023) was an Australian winemaker and businessman who was also noted for his yachting achievements.

-History
+Early life and education

 A great-grandson of the South Australian winemaker Thomas Hardy, James Hardy was born at Seacliff, South Australia on 20 November 1932.

 His father, Tom Mayfield Hardy, who was appointed chairman and managing director of Thomas Hardy and Sons in 1924, was one of those killed near Mount Dandenong on 25 October 1938 in the crash of the plane "Kyeema".
 Tom Hardy was a noted sailor, associated with the yacht Nerida at the Royal South Australian Yacht Squadron.

-Hardy was educated at Brighton Primary School, St. Peter's College and the South Australian Institute of Technology.
+Hardy was educated at Brighton Primary School, St Peter's College and the South Australian Institute of Technology.
 On leaving school, he spent two years share farming at Port Vincent, South Australia, then joined the family wine company Thomas Hardy and Sons in 1953, working as a shipping clerk.
 He then served as Sales Supervisor from 1957 to 1961, then as Regional Director for the Eastern States of Australia, when he and his family moved permanently to Sydney with a residence at Manly.
 He was appointed chairman in 1981 and non-executive director in 1992 when it merged to become BRL Hardy Wine Company.